 3 business personas in ML, their challenges and opportunities

 As machine learning (ML) grows in popularity amongst large technology companies and startups, businesses of all kinds are taking notice and asking themselves how they can follow suit.
 There are many resources that help codify the discovery of real-world use cases where it makes technical and commercial sense to use an ML-based solution.
 For example, inspired by the popular startup business model canvas, the ML Canvas does a great job at structuring this discovery process.

 However, less has been written about the common challenges faced by specific business personas as a function of their level of expertise in ML and the maturity of their data infrastructure.
 From my vantage point as an investor in AI-first technology and life science companies with Air Street Capital, I will describe three business personas that I have observed as well as their common challenges, technology stacks, talent requirements and organisational structure.
 The goal here is to help you define your starting position such that you can make informed decisions as the steps in your ML journey.

 Three business personas

-Broadly speaking, I have observed three different business personas that can be distinguished by the extent to which ML and software is a core value creator today.
+Broadly speaking, I have observed three different business personas that can be distinguished by the extent to which ML, data infrastructure and software is a core value creator today.

 1. The ML-first company